-Thank you for your interest application has been appround on our children's ministry to and experience.
-Please put dren's ministry mailbox in t ved, the Children's Mineam that will be a good your completed applic istry Administra fit for you base ator will work with you ed on our needs and y u to find a sp our interests
+Thank you for your interest in serving the children and families of (CHURCH NAME HERE).
+Once your application has been approved, the Children's Ministry Administrator will work with you to find a spot on our children's ministry team that will be a good fit for you based on our needs and your interests and experience.
+Please put your completed application in a sealed envelope and place it in the children's ministry mailbox in the church office.

 Personal Information

-Name: FIRST Date:
+Name: Date:

+LAST FIRST

-LAST Street Address: MI
+Street Address:

-City: State: ZIP:
+City: States ZIP:

-Daytime Phone: Evening Phone 2:
+Daytime Phone: Evening Phone:

 E-mail Address:

-I prefer to receive informati on regarding children's ministry via: e-mail phone
+I prefer to receive information re garding c hildren's ministry via: 🔲 e-mail 🗌 phone

 Family Information

-l am: Single Married Di vorced Widowed
+l am: Single Ma arried Divorced Widowed

 Do you have any children?
-Yes How ma ny: No
+Yes How many: No

 Membership Information

-How long have you been a member of [CHURCH N IAME]?
-DATE J OINED:
+How long have you been a mem ber of [Cł IURCH NAME]?
+DATE JOINED:

-What other ministries and a activities have you part icinated in at IC HURCH NAME12
+What other ministries and activities have you participated in at [CHURCH NAME]?